-1 All students attend ECPI on a full time basis, unless an exception is approved by a campus official.
+All students attend ECPI on a full time basis, unless an exception is approved by a campus official.

 2As a result of the ECPI University GREEN commitment and to provide the best value in education resources, ECPI has implemented textbook recycling and extensive use of electronic textbooks.
 Students may be allowed to keep textbooks for their core courses and required concentration courses, or retain the electronic version for an extended period when an e-book is utilized.
 All other textbooks are available for purchase at cost, if desired.
 Most courses have online resources available, and many courses utilize mobile computing technology.
 If a mobile device is unintentionally damaged and not lost/stolen, it may be repaired one time while enrolled at ECPI without additional charge.
 Additional incidents or loss will incur actual repair or replacement cost.
-Includes up to three (3) certification exam opportunities in Culinary (degree/diploma).
+Students will be charged for any learning resources not returned within two weeks of when a return is required.